-North Dakota does not meet this goal.
-The state should encourage local districts to compensate new teachers with relevant prior-work experience, through mechanisms such as starting these teachers at an advanced step on the pay scale.
+Texas meets this goal in part.
+The state should expand its policy and encourage local districts to compensate all new teachers with relevant prior-work experience, through mechanisms such as starting these teachers at an advanced step on the pay scale.